-Some say the best boat to own is your friend’s boat.
-In other words… don’t own a boat.
-This saying originates from the idea that boat ownership can be quite expensive.
-However, here at Discount Marine Batteries we are here to hopefully lessen the burden of boat ownership.
-If you have owned a boat, jet ski, or any marine equipment for that matter it is likely you have changed out your battery at some point.
 As with most things, if you don’t use it, you lose it.
-Batteries which are not regularly used, not properly winterized or do not make use of a drip charging system lose their charge.
-If your lucky, you’ll be able to either jump start the battery and let the alternator charge the system, or you’ll more than likely have to replace the battery.
-The normal life span of a marine battery is about 5-8 years, but this is assuming the boat is used regularly or at least the charging system is maintained.
-To solve this problem many are turning to marine solar panels in combination with trickle chargers to help prolong the life of their batteries.
+Marine batteries which are not regularly used, not properly winterized or do not make use of a drip charging system lose their charge.
+If you’re lucky, you’ll be able to either jump start the battery and let the alternator charge the system, or you’ll more than likely have to replace the battery.
+The normal life span of a marine battery is about 5-8 years, but this depends on a number of factors we will discuss later down the page.
+Many are turning to marine solar panels, or wind generators in combination with trickle chargers to help prolong the life of their batteries.
 Because of this growing need to find discount batteries, we have put together a comprehensive comparison & reviews of the top rated marine batteries.
-Also, we have scanned the internet to find the best prices on these batteries.
-Take a look at our reviews to help find the best marine battery for your equipment.

 What Makes the Best Marine Battery?

-When it comes to choosing the best marine battery there are a couple of options to choose from.
+When it comes to choosing the top boat battery there are a couple of options to choose from.
 There are also a lot of factors to consider like the chemistry, size and characteristics.
 There is also the price and the maintenance factor that lets you decide which battery to purchase.
 But most importantly you should choose a marine battery by its performance and reliability.
-You never want to get yourself stuck out in the water with a dead battery.
+You never want to get yourself stuck out on the water with a dead battery.
 We’ve done it, and lets just say, it is not fun!
 So, which among the choices are best for your boat?
 Among the handful of choices, we have shortlisted the most reliable and high performance batteries available in the market today.
-Here are top picks for marine battery:

 Technically, a battery is an electro-chemical device which converts chemical energy into electricity by galvanic cells.
 AGM (Absorbed Glass Mat) batteries are batteries which have a fine Boron Silicate glass mat which is advantageous for marine use since it will not leak acid.
 AGM batteries last about 4 to 8 years and are virtually maintenance free.
 They are completely sealed with pressure caps which make it safer for boat and marine use.
 If your boat were to capsize (lets hope not), your batteries will turn upside down but won’t release any electrolytes.
 These are extremely reliable batteries for boat use.